Join An Information Session

 Interview Process

-Applicants may be asked to participate in our evaluative interview process upon initial review by the MBA admissions committee.
+Applicants may be asked to participate in our evaluative interview process upon initial review by the Katz Admissions Committee.
 While not a strict requirement of every prospective candidate, evaluative interviews are conducted regularly.
 Shortly after you submit your online application, you may receive an e-mail invitation to register for an interview.
 Interviews may be conducted in person or via video conference.
 We regret that we cannot conduct telephone interviews.

 Rolling Admissions Information

-The Admissions Committee reviews applications for the full-time MBA programs, including the Accelerated MBA and Dual & Joint MBA/MS degree programs, in rounds beginning in October through June for Fall (August) start.
+The Admissions Committee reviews applications for the full-time programs in rounds beginning in October through June for Fall (August) start and on an ongoing basis for part-time programs.

-For you to be guaranteed consideration for a given round, we must receive your application and all component parts, including official exam scores, by the stated deadline dates.
+For you to be guaranteed consideration for a given round, we must receive your application and all component parts by the stated deadline dates.

 Master of Science Programs